 How to protect your startup brand from unauthorized use?

 Brand protection is inevitable for a startup’s longevity.
-It may require you to put the same or even more effort than starting up.
-And still, chances are that you will leave a few gaps that enable the third-party to infiltrate your brand and hence, you need to put a check on its unauthorized use.
+It may require you to put in the same or even more effort than starting up.
+And still, chances are that you will leave a few gaps that enable the third party to infiltrate your brand and hence, you need to put a check on its unauthorized use.

 Since the trademark is geographic, you can only apply for a place where you conduct the business from.
 It is the only way if you are looking to protect your business’ brand identity so that it stays unique to your business.